-Event Ticketing pages let you host fundraising events and sell tickets and sponsorships for them.
-You can also use them for non-ticketed events.
-Learn how to set Event Ticketing up, including how to add basic event details, logos and images, information about tickets (categories and price tiers), additional donor information requests, and thank you messages.
+Event Ticketing pages let you host in-person and virtual fundraising events.
+You can use these pages to sell tickets and sponsorships for your events or use them for non-ticketed events.
+Learn how to set Event Ticketing up, including how to add basic event details, logos and images, information about tickets (categories and price tiers), additional donor information requests and thank you messages.

 Before You Get Started

 - Log in to the Nonprofit Admin Portal dashboard and click on “Events” in the menu at the top of the page, and then "+ Create Event" to the right of the "Event Pages" page title.